-Included in other noninterest income is income is approximately \$43,000 and \$43,000 of income from Trust services and \$329,000 and \$282,000 of income from the sale of non-deposit investment products during the years ended December 31, 2020 and 2019, respectively.
+Included in other noninterest income is income of approximately \$43,000 and \$43,000 from Trust services and \$479,000 and \$329,000 of income from the sale of non-deposit investment products during the years ended December 31, 2021 and 2020, respectively.
 The Company's Trust Department operates on a custodial basis which includes providing accounting and money management for trust accounts.
 The department manages a number of trust accounts inclusive of personal and corporate agency accounts, self-directed IRAs, and custodial accounts.
 Fees for managing these accounts are based on the value of assets under management in the account, with the amount of the fee depending on the type of account.
 Revenue is recognized on a monthly basis, and there is little to no risk of a material reversal of revenue.
-The contract balance (i.e. management fee receivable) recognized is considered inconsequential to the overall financial results of the Company.
+The contract balance (i.e., management fee receivable) recognized is considered inconsequential to the overall financial results of the Company.